yuqingwu/Heart-disease-prediction/README.md

 - **:**

 ## Run the project
-- **Fork and Clone the Project Repository::** The repository can be forked and cloned to your local repository, link: [https://github.com/yuqingwu/Heart-disease-prediction]
+- **Fork and Clone the Project Repository::** The repository can be forked and cloned to your local repository.
 - **The project supports notebooks：** The Project can be run in Jupyter Notebook or Anaconda Prompt.